 Study

 Dublin is an attractive city for international students and there are a ton of reasons why.
 Before you decide to study in Dublin though, here’s an introduction to some practical information about what you can expect from city’s tertiary education system.
-Dublin has four world-ranking universities For such a small city, Dublin offers excellent educational opportunities.
-The city has four universities: Trinity College Dublin, DCU, UCD and TU Dublin.
-All four of them feature in the
+Dublin has five world-ranking universities For such a small city, Dublin offers excellent educational opportunities.
+The city has five universities: Trinity College Dublin, DCU, UCD, TU Dublin and RCSI University of Medicine and Health Sciences.
+All five of them feature in the